dora-team/dora.dev/docs/README.md

     ```shell
         ./hugo/static/js/firebase-config-local.js
     ```
-2. Install local emulator configurations into local Firebase dev instance folder*: `${GIT_ROOT}/local-dev/` # where GIT_ROOT is the project root from your `git clone`
+2. Install local emulator configurations into local Firebase dev instance folder*: `${PROJECT_ROOT}/local-dev/` # where PROJECT_ROOT is the project root from your `git clone`

     NOTE: If you follow the below recommendations, the local files created will _not_ be checked into source control as they are excluded in the `.gitignore` configuration; A better practice for shared community development.

-    If you are unfamilar with the syntax, you may copy `${GIT_ROOT}/local-dev.template` directory or create them via the following:
+    You have options for local development:

     ```shell
-    # Option 1 - Copy template ;Please dont rename them as this will remove from Git.
+    # Option 1 - Copy template ;Please don't rename the the folder as this will remove from Git tracking.
-    cd ${GIT_ROOT}
+    cd ${PROJECT_ROOT}
     cp -rp local-dev.template local-dev

-    # Option 2 - Install fresh
+    # Option 2 - Install fresh by the follwing command in your local firebase config directory and follow the prompts
-    cd ${GIT_ROOT}
+    cd ${PROJECT_ROOT}
     mkdir local-dev
     firebase ext:install firebase/firestore-send-email
     ```

     Review all configs in your `local-dev` for accuracy.

-    *WARNING*:  The use of `extentions/firestore-send-email.secret.local` is the value in clear text.
-DO NOT check into source control management.
+    *WARNING*:  The use of `extentions/firestore-send-email.secret.local` is the value in clear text.  _DO NOT_ check into source control management.

-3. Start Firebase emulators using the new configurations
+3. Start Firebase emulators using the new configurations from ${PROJECT_ROOT}
     - in terminal 1, run  `hugo serve -s hugo --disableFastRender --debug --watch`
     - in terminal 2, run `firebase emulators:start --config local-dev/firebase.json`
-    - access the site at `http://localhost:1313`
+    - access the site at `http://localhost:6001`

   *NOTE: